 - Combined with anti-diabetic drugs, honey improved glycemic control

 - Studies have found that Manuka honey is highly effective in treating diabetic wounds and ulcers

 - Helps in antibacterial, antifungal, antimicrobial and antiseptic functions

 Pure or natural honey is an excellent alternative to sugar in the efforts of stabilizing blood sugars in diabetes.
 It contains a unique immune system boosting effect necessary for diabetes.
 The most common complication associated with a diabetic condition is diabetic foot ulcers, observed in about 15 percent of the patients.
 The ulcers can then cause a severe wound and possible amputation of the lower limbs.
-Raw honey is excellent at addressing diabetes and is particularly effective in healing wounds unique to diabetes.
-Also, you might want to look into Apple Cider Vinegar which has tremendous benefits for diabetics.
+Unrpocessed honey is excellent at addressing diabetes and is particularly effective in healing wounds unique to diabetes.
+Also, you might want to look into Apple Cider Vinegar which does a lot to help diabetic patients.

 A study shows that Manuka honey can treat and heal neuropathic diabetic foot ulcers common in type 2 diabetes, due to its Apisimin and Arabinogalactan proteins.
-Because it maintains the functioning of the immune system, honey is crucial in diabetes type 1 which is mainly triggered by a compromised immune system.
-More so, it is one of the most amazing medicinal foods that heal without causing a spike in blood glucose.
+Because it maintains the functioning of the immune system, honey consumption is crucial in diabetes type 1 which is mainly triggered by a compromised immune system.
+It also helps to raise insulin levels.
+More so, it is one of the most amazing medicinal food that heal without causing a spike in blood glucose.
 It also reduces lipid abnormalities such as obesity.
 If you have diabetes, introduce honey into your diet slowly to see how it reacts with your blood sugars.